aadya940/oculos/README.md

 **Orbit sees the UI.**

-It reads the OS accessibility tree , no screenshots, no DOM hacks.
+It reads the OS accessibility tree , screenshots only when needed, no DOM hacks.
 Works across desktop apps and browsers with lower token usage.

 ## Quickstart